siangooding/siangooding.github.io/_pages/index.md

 ### Latest News
 + Recieved an <a href="https://twitter.com/SianGooding/status/1281912395783380994">outstanding reviewer award</a> for ACL 2020
 + Started my 2020 summer internship with the Cerebra team at Google Brain
-+ Awarded <a href="https://twitter.com/SianGooding/status/1232797416635719680">Cambridge Language Sciences Incubator Fund</a> to investigate how eye movement relates to text complexity.
++ Awarded <a href="https://twitter.com/SianGooding/status/1232797416635719680">Cambridge Language Sciences Incubator Fund</a> to investigate how eye movement relates to text complexity

 ### Contact
 You can reach me via the [contact form]({{ 'contact.html' | site.relativeurl }}).
 Alternatively, my email is shg36[at]cam.ac.uk, other social accounts are linked in the menu.